xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/node.7.rst

  Comma-separated list of hostname prefixes per NIC.
                          If only one ip address is associated with each NIC:
                              <nic1>!<ext1>,<nic2>!<ext2>,..., for example, eth0!eth0-,ib0!ib-
-                         If multiple ip addresses are associcated with each NIC:
+                         If multiple ip addresses are associated with each NIC:
                              <nic1>!<ext1>|<ext2>,<nic2>!<ext1>|<ext2>,..., for example,  eth0!eth0-|eth0-ipv6i-,ib0!ib-|ib-ipv6-.
                          The xCAT object definition commands support to use nichostnameprefixes.<nicname> as the sub attributes.
                          Note:  According to DNS rules a hostname must be a text string up to 24 characters drawn from the alphabet (A-Z), digits (0-9), minus sign (-),and period (.).
 When you are specifying "nichostnameprefixes" or "nicaliases" make sure the resulting hostnames will conform to this naming convention